fybrik/fybrik/samples/multicluster-argocd/README.md

 ```

 Please note that the deployments are automatically synced as defined in the applications.
-To view the status of the deployments in Argo CD GUI please press the `Applications` bottom on the right bar in the GUI.
+To view the status of the deployments in Argo CD GUI please press the `Applications` bottom on the left bar in the GUI.
 The deployments should be in `Synced` state.

 ## Fybrik deployment using Argo CD